 - U.S.-China Business Council’s 2021 China Business Environment Member Survey

 China’s International Investment Promotion Agency (CIPA), under MOFCOM, oversees attracting foreign investment and promoting China’s overseas investment.
 Duties include implementing overseas investment policy; guiding domestic sub-national and international investment promotion agencies; promoting investment in industrial parks at the national, subnational, and cross-border level; organizing trainings in China and abroad for overseas investment projects; and, engaging international and multilateral economic organizations, foreign investment promotion agencies, chambers of commerce, and business associations.
 The agency has offices worldwide, including CIPA Europe in Hungary, CIPA Germany, and a representative office in the Hague to promote investment in the Benelux area.
-CIPA maintains an “Invest in China” website which lists laws, regulations, and rules relevant to foreign investors.
+CIPA maintains an “” website which lists laws, regulations, and rules relevant to foreign investors.
 The China Association of Enterprises with Foreign Investments (CAEFI) is a non-profit organization overseen by MOFCOM.
 The association and corresponding provincial institutions have hotlines to receive foreign investor complaints.

 Entry into China’s market is regulated by the country’s “negative lists,” which identify the sectors in which foreign investment is restricted or prohibited, and a catalogue for encouraged foreign investment, which identifies the sectors and locations (often less developed regions) in which the government encourages investment.